sadighasanzade/sadighasanzade/README.md

 <p>
 l study computer science at Khazar University. l have strong algorithm and mathematical skills.
 I love learning new things solving problems creating innovative products.
 Currently
-    l work as Android developer for TayqaTech. l am open to work in start ups or in freelance projects as a Android developer.
+    l work as an Android developer for TayqaTech. l am open to work in start ups or in freelance projects as an Android developer.
     ENJOY CODING!
 </p>